n-lina/Machine-Learning-Robot-Competition/README.md

 The robot object is initialized with:
 -  an inner loop position tracker for navigating the inner loop
 -  an outer loop position tracker for navigating the outer loop
--  an image view attribute to contain the latest image from coming from the live-image feed.
+-  an image view attribute to contain the latest image from coming from the live-image feed
 -  a ROS Subscriber to the image topic from Gazebo
 -  a ROS Publisher to report the license plate characters that the neural network parses
--  a ROS Publisher to change the linear and angular velocity of the robot for nagivation purposes.
+-  a ROS Publisher to change the linear and angular velocity of the robot for nagivation purposes

 ### Methods
 -   __getImage: